18F/api-standards/README.md

 * High level design guidance, that individual APIs will interpret to meet their needs.
 * Low level web practices, that just about every modern HTTP API should use.

+## Common use cases

+For APIs that syndicate data, consider several common client use cases:

+* **Bulk data.** Clients often wish to establish their own copy of the API's dataset in its entirety.
+For example, someone might like to build their own search engine on top of your dataset, using different parameters and technology than the "official" API allows.
+If the API can't easily act as a bulk data provider, provide a separate mechanism for acquiring the backing dataset in bulk.
+* **Staying up to date.** Especially for large datasets, clients may want to keep "in sync" with a dataset without having to re-download everything.
+If this is a use case for the API, prioritize this in the design.
+* **Driving expensive actions.** (AKA: the [IFTTT](https://ifttt.com) test.)
+Consider what would happen if someone wanted to fire off automatic text messages, or light up the side of a building, every time a new record appears.
+Will the API's records always be in a reliable, unchanging order?
+Do records tend to appear in clumps, or in a steady stream?
+Generally speaking, consider the "entropy" an API client would experience.

 ### API Endpoints